 Naturally (see what I did there?
 Lol), when I was visiting Madrid, I jumped at the chance to go to Barcelona for a weekend.
 I HAD to see Gaudí’s works in real life!

-Given that I was only able to spend a weekend in Barcelona, I had to maximize my time and only could visit 4 of his buildings.
+Given that I was only able to spend a 3 days in Barcelona, I had to maximize my time and only could visit 4 of his buildings.

 This was one of the most beautiful parks I’ve ever seen and by far, the most architecturally designed.